WStrellis/azure-204/ServerlessApps.md

 *Authorization Level*
 Unauthorized requests are blocked.
 The API key can be included in a query string variable named `code`, or it can be included in an `x-functions-key` HTTP header.
-Function - requires a function-specific key in each request.
+Function - requires a function-key or host-key in each request.
-Admin - Uses a global key
+Admin - Uses a host-key  only
 Anonymous - no key required

+*function key* - Specific  to a function
+*host key* - Apply to all functions inside a function app

 Q: The container that groups functions into a logical unit for easier management, deployment, and sharing of resources is called?